trynthink/scout/docs/tutorials.rst

 Performance
 ***********

 The energy performance or efficiency of the ECM must be specified in three parts: the quantitative performance (only the value(s)), the units of the performance value(s) provided, and source(s) that support the indicated performance information.
 There are fields to specify the energy savings associated with secondary effects.
 If applicable, the performance value(s) should be reported in units of "relative savings (constant)," denoting a reduction in energy use *relative* to the baseline, with a *constant* percentage improvement, even as the baseline improves over time.
-The fields for secondary effects should be set to ``null`` if they do not apply.
+The fields for secondary effects should be set to ``null`` if they do not apply or will be filled in automatically.

 The units specified are expected to be consistent with the units for each end use outlined in the :ref:`ECM Definition Reference <ecm-performance-units>` section.